In PL/SQL, semantic changes have been made.

 declare myLOB CLOB; BEGIN SELECT 'ABCDE' INTO myLOB FROM print_media WHERE ad_id = 11001; -- myLOB is a temporary LOB. -- Use myLOB as a lob locator DBMS_OUTPUT.PUT_LINE('Is temp? '||DBMS_LOB.ISTEMPORARY(myLOB)); END; /

-In SQL and PL/SQL, the following explicit conversion functions convert other data types to and from
+In SQL and PL/SQL, the certain explicit conversion functions convert other data types to and from

 TO_CLOB(): Converting from